 According to Elance.com, three in four U.S. small businesses say hiring freelancers gives them a competitive edge.
 Hiring skilled freelancers can give your small business the same advantage.
 With one-third of Americans now choosing to freelance, contract, or consult, there is no shortage of skilled personnel available through outsourcing.

 When you outsource, freelance, and contract workers it allows your company to utilize talent you might not otherwise have the funds for.
 Outsourcing allows your business to scale staffing needs according to projections or seasonal needs.
-Just be sure you are properly classifying outsourced workers to avoid IRS scrutiny and possible penalties, or let your outsourced financial expert handle that for you, too!
+Just be sure you are properly classifying outsourced workers to avoid IRS scrutiny and possible penalties or let your outsourced financial expert handle that for you, too!

-E-commerce and social selling – salespeople who use social media to interact directly with their audience is more essential in today’s economy than ever before.
+eCommerce and Social Selling – Salespeople who use social media to interact directly with their audience is more essential in today’s economy than ever before.
 E-marketing, online storefronts, and social media networks are very effective for small businesses.
 For a small business, having full-time PR, social media, and web design experts on staff isn’t always fiscally viable, nor is it the most effective way to utilize your resources.
 Small business owners spend roughly 33 hours a week on marketing tasks.
 A majority of this group, 76%, reports inadequate time each day to finish everything.
 When you consider the demands related to e-marketing, it’s evident that outsourcing is an advantageous decision for most start-ups and small businesses.

 Outsourcing logistics lets the experts handle warehousing and delivery activities.
 They can respond quickly and scale to meet demand more easily and cost-effectively than you.
-It can also reduce overall spending and help improve customer relations with streamline, professional order fulfillment.
+It can also reduce overall spending and help improve customer relations with streamlined, professional order fulfillment.
 Most importantly, outsourcing to a logistics provider allows you to focus your time on selling, merchandising, and growing your business.

 Customer service is one of the most important aspects of running a successful business.
-In a SMB, office staff or salespeople often have to handle customer service, trying to balance new customer acquisition and maintaining current customer satisfaction.
+In an SMB, office staff or salespeople often have to handle customer service, trying to balance new customer acquisition and maintaining current customer satisfaction.
 In this type of setup, whoever answers the phone tries to handle the customer service concern, with decidedly mixed results.

 Outsourcing to a call center with an experienced, trained staff, will provide instant professional agents that can skillfully handle customer service calls.
-Cloud-based services or shared-agent solutions may be the more affordable options.
+Cloud-based services or shared agent solutions may be the more affordable options.
 Compare services and prices of various call center outsourcing services, and make certain they provide the services your small business requires.